I’m fed up of all the bull being peddled about innovation.

 Innovation: “exapting assets to greater utility”

 What the hell is that word?
 Those who study evolution discovered that incremental adaptation was not the only mode of natural change.
 Nature created a way of making sudden, relatively fast, sideways jumps forward.
-Where a specialist trait had developed for a particular purpose, it created an ability to do something else that turned out to be more useful.
+Where a specialist trait had evolved for a particular purpose, it created an ability to do something else that turned out to be more useful.
 The most famous example is the feathers that adapted in dinosaurs for temperature regulation.
 One day, a rather featherly little one, pegged it over a cliff to escape a bitey big one and glided away to safety.
 The feathers adapted for regulation then exapted for flight.
 There are literally thousands of contemporary examples of the same mode of change.
 Taking a tiny accelerometer designed to lift the heads off a dropped hard disc to prevent it destroying your data; and using it to swivel the orientation of a tiny screen, has ended up solving problems you didn’t know you had, prior to April 2010.
 I’m ashamed of myself for using a technological example – as the innovation resides in the idea NOT the device – but new utility is an artefact of scientific advancement.
 To reiterate, innovation is absolutely not confined to devices, but the concept of a gadget is useful to understand this mode of change.
 A gadget has a secondary function which is more useful and most importantly, more entertaining than its primary function.
 There is certainly a psychological, or more accurately, a gamified underpinning to most innovations.
 You find them when you play.
 This is innovating, this is doing something new with an old asset.

 Exploration: “discovering potential assets”